thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 19:00 21 December 2025 or as the situation changes.

-- Flood alert: Middle Avon Rugby to Bidford
+- Warning no longer in force: Middle Avon Rugby to Bidford
-- River levels remain high but are falling, therefore the risk of flooding remains today, 20/12/2025.
-Flooding may affect low-lying land and roads adjacent to the River Avon between Rugby and Bidford including Warwick, Stratford upon Avon, caravan parks and farmland.
-We are closely monitoring the situation.
-Avoid using low lying footpaths and any bridges near local watercourses.
-Avoid low lying roads near rivers, which may be flooded.
-This message will be updated by 11:00AM on 21/12/2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+If you have been evacuated only return to your property once the emergency services have advised that it is safe to do so.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: Rivers Frome and Cam
-- High river levels today may lead to flooding.
-Flooding is possible from the 20 December 2025 and may continue over a few days.
+- River levels have started to fall but remain high, therefore the risk of flooding continues on 21 December and over the next few days.
 Flooding may affect low lying land and roads adjacent the river from Elmore to Sharpness.
 Other locations that may be affected include Chalford, Leonard Stanley and Cambridge.
 We are monitoring rainfall and river levels .
-Further rainfall is forecast on Saturday 20/12 and Sunday.
+Further rainfall is forecast on  Sunday.
 Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:00AM on 21 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 22 December 2025 or as the situation changes.

 - Flood alert: River Severn in Gloucestershire
-- High river levels may lead to flooding.
-Flooding is possible on 20 December 2025 over the next few days.
+- River levels have started to fall but remain high, therefore the risk of flooding continues on 21 December and over the next few days.
 Flooding may affect low lying land and roads adjacent the River Severn from Tewkesbury to Gloucester.
 Locations that may be affected include Apperley, Maisemore, Hempstead, Minsterworth Ham and Quedgeley.
 Severn Ham, Tewkesbury starts to fill.
-Predicted peaks:- Mythe is peaking now at 4.1m on 20/12, Haw Bridge 4.9m to 5.1 on 20/12/25.
-Further rainfall is forecast on Saturday and Sunday.
+Predicted peaks:- Mythe peaked at 4.13m on 21/12, Haw Bridge peaked at 4.97m 21/12.
+Further rainfall is forecast on Sunday.
 We are monitoring rainfall and river levels.
 Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 10:00AM on 21 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 22 December 2025 or as the situation changes.

-- Flood alert: River Leadon catchment
+- Warning no longer in force: River Leadon catchment
-- High river levels today may lead to flooding.
-Flooding is possible from the 20 December 2025 and may continue over the next few days.
-Flooding may affect low lying land and roads adjacent to the River Leadon.
-Locations that may be affected include Ledbury, Much Marcle, Staunton, Tibberton and Wedderburn Bridge may now be impassable.
-Water is over the road at Upleadon Court.
-Further rain is forecast overnight on Saturday 20/12 and Sunday.
-We are closely monitoring the situation .
-Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:00AM on 21 December 2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Stay away from floodwater - it contains hidden dangers such as open manhole covers, sewage and chemicals.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: River Avon in Worcestershire
-- High river levels today may lead to flooding.
-Flooding is possible on 20 December 2025 over the next few days.
+- River levels have started to fall but remain high, therefore the risk of flooding continues on 21 December and over the next few days.
 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
 Mill Bank Road from Jubilee Bridge to Fladbury may be impacted.
-Peaks:- Evesham peaked AT 2.8M 19/12 , Bredon 2.85m to 2.95m Saturday AM.
-Further rainfall is forecast Saturday and Sunday overnight.
+Peaks:- Evesham peaked AT 2.8M 19/12 , Bredon peaked at 2.92m 21/12.
+Further rainfall is forecast Sunday.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 10:00AM on 21 December 2025 or as the situation changes.
+This message will be updated by10:00AM on 22 December 2025 or as the situation changes.

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
 - High river levels may lead to flooding.